-...to the Porcupine Mountains Folk School!
-We are located in the Porcupine Mountains Wilderness State Park, Michigan’s largest state park and premier wilderness area affectionately known as the Porkies.
+...to the Porcupine Mountains Folk School.
+The Porcupine Mountains Folk School is located in the historical carpenter shop building in the Porcupine Mountains Wilderness State Park, Michigan’s largest state park and premier wilderness area.
+The building is ADA handicapped accessible.

 Inspiring creativity, lifelong learning, and appreciation of the natural environment and cultural heritage in the Porcupine Mountains Wilderness State Park.

 Supporting the preservation of Park resources as it operates in historical facilities within the Park, the Folk School will offer diverse classes that students from local communities and visitors to the Park will find attractive.
 Students’ will experience hands-on workshops that connect to the natural environment and the cultural heritage of the Park and the Lake Superior region.

 - Create a supportive non-competitive environment where students become lifelong learners.